 Changes will continue this fall as deer and waterfowl hunters alike will see changes during their season.
 In years past, deer hunters in select counties had been required to check their harvest at MDC sampling areas to gather data in at-risk chronic wasting disease (CWD) areas.

 This fall, these sampling areas will remain open.
 However, the previously mandated sampling will be voluntary during the 2020 deer season.
 Deer hunters will have the option to check their deer at various locations around the state and are still highly encouraged to do so.
 More info on sampling stations can be found here: MDC Sampling.

 Missouri’s highly-trafficked and managed waterfowl hunting areas will also experience change during the 2020-2021 season.
 The typical early-season reservation system was canceled along with all youth season drawing for hunting positions.
 Managed hunt circumstances will be decided on an area-by-area basis this fall/winter.
 The MDC has created guidelines for these areas depending on the COVID-19 severity in that specific area.
 Some areas will operate as normal (with social distancing in place), and some areas will be reliant 100% on the weekly online drawing process.
 Specific information on these areas can be found here: Procedural Levels for Waterfowl Managed Hunts.

 As they say, the more things change, the more they stay the same.
-Missouri hunters will still enjoy their favorite time of the year as always.
+Despite these changes to Missouri hunting, Missouri hunters will still enjoy their favorite time of the year as always.
 While things are different this year, it is more important than ever to take advantage of the outdoors and to do so in a fun and safe way!